 To facilitate this, it is important to take a very close look at your categories.
 Are they relevant?
 Do both sellers and buyers understand what they are supposed to cover?
 Are people categorizing correctly?
 Your moderation process can be amended to include a categorization check, where moderators manually change incorrect categories or you can automate the process either through category suggestions on ad creation or by automatically re-categorize misplaced ads.

 Relevancy is going to be key moving forward.
-If you can’t offer that, then why should people even consider closing down their Facebook app to look for stuff on your site?
+If you can’t offer that, why should people consider closing down their Facebook app to look for stuff on your site?

 The Job Scams Epidemic